 5. Subjective Factors

 In the long-term, job satisfaction is likely the most important factor to consider when calculating your true total compensation package.
-Though hard to quantify monetarily, it is the intangible factors that often prove most valuable to employees.
+Though hard to quantify in monetary terms, it is often the intangible factors that prove most valuable to employees.